-Fans love to debate the AP Top 25 rankings every week, especially when you attend the University of Central Florida.
-Week after week, teams stake their claim to climb the various polls.
-Honestly, it’s all dispensable voting at this point until the final few weeks of the season when the College Football Playoff rolls around, but isn’t it so much fun to stir the pot?
+College football fans love to debate the AP Top 25 rankings every season, especially when you attend the University of Central Florida.
+Week after week, teams stake their claim to climb the various polls and prove their dominance.
+Honestly, it’s all dispensable voting until the final few weeks of the season when the College Football Playoff rolls around, but isn’t it fun to stir the pot?

 Here are the most hated college football teams, and some reasons why we despise them:

-— Alabama Crimson Tide: From recruiting to national championships to tug-of-war competitions, Nick Saban and the gang just keep on winning everything in sight.
+?
+Alabama Crimson Tide: From recruiting to national championships to tug-of-war competitions, Nick Saban and the gang just keep on winning everything in sight.

 ?
-Ohio State Buckeyes: The Urban Meyer/Zach Smith debacle, plus Brutus the Buckeye is the most ridiculous mascot in all the land.
+Ohio State Buckeyes: The Urban Meyer/Zach Smith debacle of 2018, plus Brutus the Buckeye is the most ridiculous mascot in all the land.
 I mean, it’s a nut with a face on it.

 ?
-Notre Dame Fighting Irish: They haven’t been relevant since Sean Astin starred as Rudy Ruettiger in that 1993 movie, yet they act like because they have Touchdown Jesus they’re somehow special.
+Notre Dame Fighting Irish: They haven’t been relevant since Sean Astin starred as Rudy Ruettiger in that 1993 movie, yet they act like because having Touchdown Jesus somehow makes them special.

-— Penn State Nittany Lions: They hide in their little football town in the middle of central Pennsylvania, but 80-percent of the population couldn’t tell you one thing that’s 20 miles outside the city limits.
+?
+Penn State Nittany Lions: They hide in their little town deep in the middle of central Pennsylvania, and 80 percent of the population can’t tell you one thing that’s 10 miles outside the city limits.

 ?
 Michigan Wolverines: They have one national title since 1949 and act like because they have cool helmets, that makes them important.
 Plus, I think just about everybody hates head coach Jim Harbaugh and his khakis.

-— USC Trojans: The pretty boys of the West Coast still won’t move on from Pete Carroll’s team in the 2000s.
+?
+USC Trojans: The pretty boys on the West Coast still won’t move on from Pete Carroll’s team in the 2000s.
 There’s not much to see in the Pac-12 these days, especially at USC.

 Teams like the Florida Gators won’t stop referencing Tim Tebow and the Auburn Tigers are just Alabama’s kid brother, but both were left off the list.
 FSU’s 36-year bowl streak is over, Miami hasn’t reclaimed the success of the early 2000s, and schools like LSU, Tennessee, Georgia and Oregon don’t really muster up that much anger.
 The biggest missing name has to be Clemson, but they can’t be far behind.
-You can guarantee that both are definitely receiving more than a few votes, though.
+You can guarantee that all received more than a few votes from the haters, though.

 Who did the Wall Street Journal’s list miss?
-More importantly, who do YOU hate most in college football?
+More importantly, who do YOU think is the most hated team in college football?